Background and Definition of Hepatic Encephalopathy

 The methods of treatment and observation for the patients with hepatic encephalopathy depend on the flow of the disease and may vary significantly regarding the grade of the encephalopathy.

-- Exclusion of non-hepatic reason of encephalopathy
+Exclusion of non-hepatic reason of encephalopathy is next which may include:

 - Regular check-ups of the ammonia level in the bloodstream in the patients with cirrhosis and aggravated mental functions